altoo-ag/akka-kryo-serialization/README.md

 ---------------------------------------

 We provide several versions of the library:
-(upcoming) v1.2.0 is build against Akka-2.6 and Kryo-4.0 and is available for Scala-2.12 and Scala-2.13
-  this version is tested with JDK: OpenJdk8,OpenJdk11 and Scala: 2.12.10,2.13.1 and Akka: 2.5.29,2.6.3
 * v1.1.0 is build against Akka-2.5 and Kryo-4.0 and is available for Scala-2.12 and Scala-2.13
   this version is tested with JDK: OpenJdk8,OpenJdk11 and Scala: 2.12.10,2.13.1 and Akka: 2.5.26,2.6.0
 * v1.0.0 is build against Akka-2.5 and Kryo-4.0 and is available for Scala-2.11, Scala-2.12 and Scala-2.13
   this version is tested with JDK: OpenJdk8,OpenJdk11 and Scala: 2.11.12,2.12.10,2.13.1 and Akka: 2.5.25,2.6.0-M7

-Older versions previously published com.github.romix.akka/com.romix are:
-* v0.6.0 is build against Akka-2.5 and Kryo-4.0 and is available for Scala-2.11, Scala-2.12 and Scala-2.13
-  this version is tested with JDK: OpenJdk8,OpenJdk11 and Scala: 2.11.12,2.12.10,2.13.1 the binaries are available under [release 0.6](https://github.com/altoo-ag/akka-kryo-serialization/releases/tag/v0.6.0) (we cleaned up the repository - this version includes all pull requests/issues that got stale and where mergeable - [milestone cleanup](https://github.com/altoo-ag/akka-kryo-serialization/milestone/1) - thx a lot for the great work)
-* v0.5.1 is build against Akka-2.4 and Kryo-4.0 and is available for Scala-2.11 and Scala-2.12
-* v0.4.2 is build against Akka-2.4 and Kryo-3.0 and is available for Scala-2.11
-* v0.3.3 is build against Akka-2.3 and in available for Scala-2.10 and 2.11

 To use this serializer, you need to do two things: